benjamincrozat/content/posts/jquery.md

 [jQuery](https://jquery.com) is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, and animation much simpler with an easy-to-use API that works across a multitude of browsers (especially the old ones).

 Nowadays, we might think jQuery has been long dead, but it's not.
-It's still the dominant JavaScript framework and the big majority of web developers are using it.
+It's still the dominant JavaScript library and the big majority of web developers are using it.

 Therefore, why wouldn't I write articles about it?